Chapter 6

 We cannot see any spiritual aspect of God using our physical eyes.
 Therefore, we can formulate a concept of His spiritual nature only by reading descriptions of Him in the Bible, by extrapolating from His physical manifestation (Jesus) about His spiritual qualities, and by studying something that “looks kind of like Him” (is a “likeness” of Him) in the natural.
 It is easier for me to begin to grasp the concept of God by first realizing that we, as male and female people, were made in His “image” (Gen. 1:27).
 By understanding the composition of myself, a “projection” of the “real thing,” I feel that I, somewhat, can better understand the “composition” of God (though, of course, such an understanding is necessarily quite basic and primitive, as I am finite while God is incomprehensibly infinite).

 This is not to say that I claim to be god-like in any manner other than that I have been made in His “image,” as well as in any additional way in which He allows me, through His grace, to be like Him.
-As an optometrist with a special interest in and fascination with optics, I know that the image of an object focused through a lens or by a mirror may look very much like the object; but, in reality, the image is not the same as the object.
+As an optometric physician with a special interest in and fascination with optics, I know that the image of an object focused through a lens or by a mirror may look very much like the object; but, in reality, the image is not the same as the object.
 Furthermore, there may be an unlimited number of images projected from the object; but only the object is the genuine model, and all of the images are only copies.
 People are not “gods”; they are merely copies of the triune nature of God.
 When one begins to think of oneself as a “god” or as “God’s gift to humanity,” or when one believes one can sustain oneself apart from God, one’s downfall is imminent.
-No one can exist without God.
+No one can exist successfully without God.

 spirit, soul, body

 My soul contains my emotions, feelings, and desires (my “heart”), the power that motivates and moves me, my conscience, and my capability of sensing the thoughts and feelings of others.
 (Since it is our hearts which condemn us or convict us of wrongdoing—1 John 3:20a—I believe the conscience must be a process of the heart, a subset of the soul.)
-One of God’s yearnings is “...to revive the spirit of the lowly and to revive the heart [within the soul] of the contrite” (Isa.
+One thing that God does is “...to revive the spirit of the lowly and to revive the heart [within the soul] of the contrite” (Isa.
 57:15c.)
 David lamented, “Why are you downcast, O my soul?
 Why so disturbed within me?”
 (Psalm 42:11ab, 43:5ab).
 This is a case, I believe, of a person’s conscious mind-spirit seeking to subdue the disturbing and distressing emotion of sadness arising within and emanating from the “heart” portion of his soul.
-Also, a person’s spirit may “will” a specific activity or a certain conduct; but a manifestation of one’s will cannot occur unless and until the soul feels motivated enough to move the person to action.
-That is, even if one wants very much to do something in his/her mind, but one’s heart is not in the endeavor, it generally will get procrastinated.

 Information from the outside world or from the spirit realm is funneled or placed into one’s spirit, via one’s natural sensory or extra-sensory channels.
 Then the information is interpreted or processed as a thought which permeates the spirit, as well as the soul.
 The spirit and soul are interfaced directly and intimately, similar to the two halves of the brain—so much so, in fact, that it often is difficult to distinguish between the workings and activities of the two.
-That the heart-soul can have “thoughts” is indicated by such Scripture verses as Gen. 6:5b; Matt.
+That the heart-soul can have “thoughts” is indicated by such scriptural verses as Gen. 6:5b; Matt.
 15:19; and Mark 7:21.

 The mind-spirit ultimately must decide what to do with a thought (reject it, file it for further deliberation later, or act upon it); but it almost always solicits “advice” from the soul’s conscience or a “feeling” from the soul’s heart as to what to do.
 Ideally, once all “influence” by the soul concerning the thought has been considered, the mind-spirit should “...take captive every thought to make it obedient to Christ” (2 Cor.
 10:5b—see C-10).

-If the thought is a negative one which is capable of “riling up” the emotions, for instance, the thought should be rejected and not be allowed to “infect” the spirit/soul complex after the initial exposure.
-In fact, any thought discerned as having come from an evil spiritual source, as opposed to God’s Holy Spirit, should be rejected and deliberated no further.
+If the thought is a negative one that is capable of “riling up” the emotions, for instance, the thought should be rejected and not be allowed to “infect” the spirit/soul complex after the initial exposure.
+In fact, any thought discerned as having come from an evil spiritual source, as opposed to God’s Holy Spirit, should be discarded and deliberated no further.
 On the other hand, thoughts which are determined to have come to us via the Holy Spirit need to be filed away permanently in memory and/or acted upon.
 Sometimes, when unable to “eject” a particularly stubborn or obsessive bad thought from our mind/heart, it often is helpful to pray for God’s assistance in doing so (see “prayer”: C-10, P-II).

 The written Word of God is the most useful tool when attempting to decide whether one’s thinking about a certain thing is influenced more by the logic of one’s spirit or by the emotion of one’s soul, and whether the “attitude” of the heart-soul is directed more toward oneself or toward others and God (Heb.
 4:12—see “the Word of God”: C-10, P-II).
-Any decisions we ever make should align with God’s Word.
+Any decisions we ever make should align with God’s Word, which is eternally true and valid.

 My body is simply the flesh, blood, and bones “house” or “tent” in which dwell my spirit and my soul.
 If the spirit/soul complex leaves the physical body, the body will die (or else undergo a “near-death” experience if the spirit and soul later reenter).
 In “astral projection” (or an OOBE—“out of body experience”), where the mind-spirit leaves the body yet bodily functions continue, I believe the life-sustaining soul remains behind while the spirit goes elsewhere and is consciously aware of its new environment.
-Moreover, some people claim to have the ability to move objects without physically touching them (“telekinesis”).
-If a certain person is indeed able to do this, I suspect that the person’s spirit may will the soul to “reach out” from the person’s body and utilize its power to interact with physical objects.

-Thinking about God in this way, I conceptualize the Father as encompassing the “Essence,” “Mind,” and perfect “Will” of God, the latter which is exactly performed by the Son and the Holy Spirit.
-(Our mind-spirits are able to regulate the words of our mouths, the emotional outbursts of our souls, and the actions of our bodies, though proper control often is lacking.)
-I view the Holy Spirit as containing God’s “Emotion” and “Power,” the Agent by Whom He “senses” and “energizes” His Creation and “expresses” Himself to all He has created.
-(We can exalt or crush others more effectively and completely by using the focused emotion and power of our souls than we can with the intellect of our minds or the strength of our bodies.)
-And I see the Son, Jesus, as the “Body” or “visible manifestation” of the Father through Whom He “crafted” and “shaped” His Creation and by Whom He “handles” or “touches” everything.
-(Jesus was a carpenter—Mark 6:3ab.
+Finally, I see the Son, Jesus, as the “Body” or “visible manifestation” of the Father through Whom He “crafted” and “shaped” His Creation and by Whom He “handles” or “touches” everything.
+Jesus was a carpenter—Mark 6:3ab.
 As such, He used His arms and hands to construct and assemble useful things.
-Recall from “the arm of God”: C-2, P-III, and “names for and attributes of the Messiah”: C-3, P-I, that “arm” and “hand” are terms for the Messiah, Jesus, the “Body” of God.)
+Recall from “the arm of God”: C-2, P-III, and “names for and attributes of the Messiah”: C-3, P-I, that “arm” and “hand” are terms for the Messiah, Jesus, the “Body” of God.

 Proceed to Chapter 6, Part II